rdbharti/Kubernetes-Hands-On---Deploy-Microservices-to-the-AWS-Cloud/section-12-kubernetes-persistence-and-volumes/README.md

 ### Changes for the new requirement
 1. update position tracker image to release:3
-2. setup a mongodb database pod (fleetman-mongodb)
+2. setup a mongodb database pod (fleetman-mongodb) we will pull image from official mongo page from "hub.docker.com" image : mongo:3.6.5-jessie

 {In Production we need to make sure Database is deployed first}